AT A GLANCE: QUICK RATINGS

 A key feature of the Garmin Vivofit 3 is no more messing around with USB charging cables.
 The range of Vivofit models including this Vivofit 3 and the Vivofit Jr all come with a coincell battery installed.
 These batteries should last a minimum of 1 year.

 When the batteries run flat either self change the CR1632 battery yourself or pay a jeweller a couple of pounds to do it for you.
 This review of the Vivofit 3 has been brought to you by Tristan Haskins aka CardioCritic

 Who Is It For?

-The Vivofit 3 is for people who want an easy to use, smart looking activity tracker with all essential features including time of day.
+The Vivofit 3 is for people who want an easy to use, smart looking activity and fitness tracker with all essential features including time of day.

 Like most fitness trackers it will keep track of daily steps and calories burnt plus estimated distance.
 The Garmin Vivofit 3 also feature a “move bar” to promote activity throughout the day.